RaptorBlingx/enms-project/ENMS_Technical_Details.md

 *   **Printers/Machines:** These are the primary assets being monitored.
 The system is designed to handle various 3D printers (e.g., Prusa MK4, Prusa Mini, Ender-3) and can be extended to other industrial machines.
 They provide operational data such as temperature, job progress, and state.
 *   **Smart Plugs:** Shelly smart plugs are used to monitor the electrical energy consumption of each connected machine.
 They provide real-time data on power (Watts), total energy (Watt-hours), voltage, and current.
 *   **ESP32 Sensor Hub:** A custom environmental sensor hub based on an ESP32 microcontroller.
 It is equipped with sensors like the DHT22 (temperature and humidity) and MPU6050 (accelerometer/gyroscope) to capture ambient conditions and machine vibration data.

+For a more detailed breakdown of the custom hardware, its components, and its role in bridging legacy printers, please see the 🔩 **[Custom Hardware Documentation](./Custom%20Hardware.md)**.

 #### 1.2.2.
 Network Layer (The Gateway & Transport)